johntilelli/johntilelli.github.io/_posts/2016-08-11-reshaping-data.markdown

 <br>

 One thing I noticed week to week on Makeover Monday is that the dataset provided was often wide instead of long.
 For example, take a look at the dataset from Week 32:  [All-Time Summer Olympic Medal Standings](http://www.nbcolympics.com/medals).
 Each line of data represents the number of medals each country earned each year they participated.
 There are 8 columns in the dataset.
-In my mind, the first 4 columns are attributes (or demensions) of the last 4 columns, which I consider metrics (or measures).
+In my mind, the first 4 columns are attributes (or dimensions) of the last 4 columns, which I consider metrics (or measures).

 <br>